-Huntsville Center has a Blanket Purchase Agreement with seven contractors.
-BPA call orders can be issued for government locations world-wide.
-Each BPA call order is competed among all contractors and awarded using the best value process to evaluate contractors’ technical proficiency, management approach, past performance, and price.
-The contract is structured with pre-defined tasks/deliverables and tailored to meet the site specific energy goals and objectives.
+The REM Program utilizes the General Services Agency Multiple Award Schedule to award contracts.
+Contracts can be issued for government locations world-wide.
+Each contract is competed and awarded using the best value process to evaluate contractors’ technical proficiency, management approach, past performance, and price.
+The contract is structured with pre-defined tasks/deliverables and tailored to meet the site-specific energy goals and objectives.
 The government energy manager further defines and prioritizes the tasks.
 The REMs are required to report the priority list project status and additional actions worked on each month.
 The tasks may include audits (ongoing/ completed), energy savings identification, project activities (in-development/in-construction/implemented), energy training, document reviews, and site data collection/reporting activities.

 Energy Services Support